 Our club (official title “Probus Club of Locks Heath”) was formed in 1981 and has developed over the years.
 We now have a membership of fifty which is the maximum we can accommodate at our venue.
 As such, we do have a short waiting list, but encourage those on it to attend meetings periodically when space permits!

-We arrange group holidays, recent examples include a cruise to the Norwegian Fjords from and back to Southampton with Fred Ölsen Cruises, a visit to Lake Como in Italy and a river cruise in Europe travelling part way by Eurostar, as well as a cruise around Britain.
+We arrange group holidays, recent examples include a cruise to the Norwegian Fjords from and back to Southampton with Fred Ölsen Cruises, a visit to Lake Como in Italy and two river cruises in Europe, one travelling part way by Eurostar, as well as a cruise around Britain.

-We also organise outings, for example a visit to Greenwich in 2018 as well as local events such as an annual Summer Event (Hog Roast, Garden Party, etc.,) for members, wives and guests).
+We organise outings, for example a visit to Greenwich and visits to the Chichester Festival Theatre as well as local events such as an annual Summer Event (Hog Roast, Garden Party, etc.,) for members, wives and guests.
 A Ladies Day formal dinner is held in November.

 Probus members visiting Southampton or Fareham (Sarisbury Green is situated roughly half way between them on the A27) are most welcome to attend one of our meetings.